sheaves/sheaves.github.io/me.md

 ## Liang Ze Wong <img align="right" src="/images/photo.jpg" width="150" />

-I am a fourth-year math PhD student at the University of Washington, Seattle.
+I am a fifth-year math PhD student at the University of Washington, Seattle.
 My advisor is [James Zhang](https://www.math.washington.edu/~zhang/){:target="_blank"}.

 My research interests are in category theory, categorical homotopy theory, homotopy type theory, and non-commutative algebra.
 I am currently working on Grothendieck fibrations in enriched category theory and in homotopy type theory.
-Other things I'm interested in, but haven't had time to pursue: monads, monoidal categories, Hopf-algebra-type structures in such categories, string diagrams.

 I used to write simple snippets of code for this site, mostly in Python/Sage.